Falls Township, Hocking County, Ohio

 Falls Township is one of the eleven townships of Hocking County, Ohio, United States.
-As of the 2010 census the population was 11,731, of whom 5,209 lived in the unincorporated portions of the township.
+As of the 2020 census the population was 11,886.

 Geography

 Falls Township consists of two disconnected portions in the center and northeast of the county, separated by a short distance.
 While many Ohio townships are composed of disjointed pieces due to municipal annexations, separation only by other townships is very uncommon.

 Its northeastern portion (known as The Gore, or simply Gore) borders the following townships: